lorin/alb-alloy/README.md

 	}

+	//
-	// Allow the load balancer to hit the instance listener
+	// Allow the load balancer to hit the instances on their listener ports and health check ports
+	//

+	// All target groups (other than lambdas, which don't have security groups) let grps = (listeners.rules.actions[univ]).groups |  {
+		all targetGroup : grps |  {
-	// All target groups associated with security groups all target : (listeners.rules.actions[univ]).groups.targets & (Instance+IP) |
+			// Each security group of the targets in the group must allow inbound access on the target group port all target : targetGroup.targets | {
-			 // the port that the listener is trying to forward to allows access from the security group assocaited with the load balancer allows[securityGroups, target.@securityGroups, target.port] }
+				allows[securityGroups, target.@securityGroups, targetGroup.port]
+				all healthCheck : targetGroup.healthChecks |
+					allows[securityGroups, target.@securityGroups, healthCheck.port]
+			}
+		}
+	}
+}